The Conqueror (1956 film): Nuclear incident and cancer controversy

-Hayward and Moorehead all died of cancer in the 1970s.
+In 1962, Powell developed lymphoma and died in January 1963.
+Armendáriz committed suicide in June 1963 after being diagnosed with terminal cancer.
+Hayward died of brain cancer in 1975.
+Wayne developed lung cancer in 1964, and eventually died from stomach cancer in 1979.
+Several of Wayne's and Hayward's relatives visiting the set also had cancer scares.
+Wayne's son Michael developed skin cancer and Patrick had a benign tumor removed from his breast.
+Hayward's son, Tim Barker, had a benign tumor removed from his mouth.
+Moorehead was a nonsmoker, teetotaler and health fanatic, yet died of cancer in April 1974.
+Her mother Mary maintained that it was working on The Conqueror which ultimately killed Agnes.

 Hoyt died of lung cancer in 1991.
-Van Cleef's secondary cause of death was listed as throat cancer.
-Some point to other factors such as the wide use of tobacco – Wayne, in particular, was a heavy smoker, and Wayne himself believed his stomach cancer to have been a result of his six-pack-a-day cigarette habit.
-Agnes Moorehead was a nonsmoker, teetotaler, and health fanatic, yet died of cancer.
-Her mother Mary maintained it was working on The Conqueror which ultimately killed Agnes.
-Several of Wayne and Hayward's relatives who visited the set also had cancer scares.
-Michael Wayne developed skin cancer, his brother Patrick had a benign tumor removed from his breast, and Hayward's son, Tim Barker, had a benign tumor removed from his mouth.
+Van Cleef died from a heart attack in 1989, but his secondary cause of death was listed as throat cancer.
+Some point to other factors such as the wide use of tobacco for the cancer deaths.
+Wayne's heavy-smoking habit was blamed for his cancer by Wayne and his wife Pilar Pallete.
+In a 2001 interview with Larry King, Powell's widow June Allyson stated that the cause of death was lung cancer due to his chain smoking.
+Hayward's cancer began as a lung tumor identified in March 1972 that later metastasized.

-Reportedly, Hughes felt guilty about his decisions regarding the film's production, particularly over the decision to film at a hazardous site.
-He bought every print of the film for $12 million and kept it out of circulation for many years until Universal Pictures purchased the film from his estate in 1979.
-The Conqueror, along with Ice Station Zebra, is said to be one of the films Hughes watched endlessly during his last years.
+Reportedly, Hughes felt guilty about his decisions regarding production, particularly over the decision to film at a hazardous site.
+He bought every print for $12 million and kept it out of circulation for many years until Universal Pictures purchased the film from his estate in 1979.
+The Conqueror, along with Ice Station Zebra, are said to be among the films Hughes watched endlessly during his last years.

 Dr. Robert Pendleton, then a professor of biology at the University of Utah, is reported to have stated in 1980, "With these numbers, this case could qualify as an epidemic.
 The connection between fallout radiation and cancer in individual cases has been practically impossible to prove conclusively.
 But in a group this size you'd expect only 30-some cancers to develop.
 With 91 cancer cases, I think the tie-in to their exposure on the set of The Conqueror would hold up in a court of law."
 Several cast and crew members, as well as relatives of those who died, considered suing the government for negligence, claiming it knew more about the hazards in the area than it let on.

 Since the primary cast and crew numbered about 220, and a considerable number of cancer cases would be expected, controversy exists as to whether the actual results are attributable to radiation at the nearby nuclear weapons test site.
-Statistically, the odds of developing cancer for men in the U.S. population are 43% and the odds of dying of cancer are 23% – very near what was found in this film crew.
 This statistic does not include the Native American Paiute extras in the film.